 IFS Resources

-MY podcast with IFS psychotherapist and author Emma Redfern, Purely IFS with Emma and Gayle.
+I PRESENT a podcast with IFS psychotherapist and author Emma Redfern, Purely IFS with Emma and Gayle.

 is aimed at psychotherapists and other mental health professionals who are transitioning to using the Internal Family Systems model with clients.